yli082/ucr-cs100/tutorials/tut/tut.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) record` or `(gdb) rec` after `(gdb) run`.

-`record` will enable the `reverse-step` and `reverse-next` commands so the user can step backwards through their program.
+`record` will enable the reverse commands so the user can rewind their program.

 *Note: Using `record` will cause your program to run much slower because it requires a lot of memory to keep track of previous actions.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) reverse-step` or `(gdb) rs` and `(gdb) reverse-next` or `(gdb) rn`

-These commands allow you to move one line backwards in your code.
+Sometimes you may go too far in your debugging.
+Luckily, these commands allow you to move one line backwards in your code.
+These are exactly the same, except they go in reverse order.
+It undoes everything the program did, including reverting all variable changes.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) reverse-continue` or `(gdb) rc`

+`Reverse-continue` rewinds your program until it hits a breakpoints or until it's at the beginning of the program.
+It functions exactly the same as normal continue, except it goes backwards!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) kill` or `(gdb) k`